Invoice Factoring for Freelancers

 If you are experiencing cash flow problems, consider invoice factoring.
 Selling off your outstanding invoices to a third party factoring company provides expedited payment.
 Once approved, the funding is typically completed same day (done via wire transfer).
 A traditional small business line of credit which can take weeks or even months to complete, whereas applications from factoring companies generally takes just a few days.

 Some freelancers hesitate to start factoring invoices because of the costs involved.
 The reality is, many invoice factoring companies, especially the more automated names like Fundbox and Bluevine have straight forward, fixed rates.
 As we report on our Fundbox reviews page, the online factor charges a flat $7 per $1,000 borrowed against outstanding invoices.
+And our Bluevine reviews page reveals how freelancers may get approved for funding in a matter of minutes.

 If cost concerns remain, consider raising the prices you charge for services for slower paying customers.
 This way, the factoring fees are essentially paid for by the customer.